 1. Increased Costs

-The cost of setting up and maintaining a holding company is bigger than the cost of setting up and running an LLC.
+The cost of setting up and maintaining a holding company is higher than the cost of setting up and running an LLC.

-This is because some more legal documents and filings need to be done to keep everything organized and in compliance with the law.
+This is because more legal documents and filings need to be done to keep everything organized and compliant with the law.

 2. More Paperwork